OfficialTeamUIX/UIX-Lite/README.md

 * Live Support Stripped from XIPS.

 ## UIX Ultra Lite
-* Non-Source Based 5960 Modification
+* Non XDK Source Based 5960 Modification
-* Re-Implementation and open sourcing of Binary Patches from 4920.
+* Re-Implementation and open sourcing of patches from 4920.
 * Re-Implementation of XIP Modifications, adapting to changes between 4920 and 5960.
 * Binary Patcher is written in Go, and is cross platform.
 It's a simple command line tool, that will patch the files for you using the bsdiff format. :D